schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/diagramming.md

 regenerate the diagram, without having to know the exact changes that were made to the schema.

+SchemaCrawler relies on [Graphviz](http://www.graphviz.org/) to generate diagrams.
 Install [Graphviz](http://www.graphviz.org/) first, and ensure that it is on the system PATH.
+If installing [Graphviz](http://www.graphviz.org/) is not an option for you, use the pure Java Graphviz library.
+Instructions are provided with the SchemaCrawler download.
+Currently, the the pure Java Graphviz library is only able to generate PNG and SVG diagrams.

 Then you can run SchemaCrawler with the correct command-line options - for example,
 `-command=schema -outputformat=png -outputfile=graph.png`